quickwit-oss/quickwit/docs/logs-management/overview.md

 ### HTTP-based agents

-It's also possible to use other agents that sends HTTP requests to Quickwit Ingest API.
-Quickwit also partially support Elasticseardch `_bulk` API.
+It's also possible to use other agents that send HTTP requests to Quickwit Ingest API.
+Quickwit also partially supports Elasticseardch `_bulk` API.
 Thus, there is a good chance that your agent is already compatible with Quickwit.
 Currently, we tested the following HTTP-based agents:

 - [Vector](./send-logs-from-vector-to-quickwit.md)
 - [Fluentbit](./send-logs-from-fluentbit-to-quickwit.md)
 - FluentD (tutorial coming soon)
 - Logstash: Quickwit does not support the Elasticsearch output.
-However it's possible to send logs with the HTTP output but with `json` [format](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-http.html) only.
+However, it's possible to send logs with the HTTP output but with `json` [format](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-http.html) only.

 ## OTLP gRPC service

-Quickwit natively support the [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/reference/specification/protocol/otlp/).
+Quickwit natively supports the [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/reference/specification/protocol/otlp/).
 OTLP defines the API interface and the [logs data model](#logs-data-model).

 Enabling Quickwit OTLP service is done in the [node configuration file](/docs/configuration/node-config.md) by configuring the indexer setting `enable_otlp_endpoint` to `true`.
 This gives the following lines in your node config file: